 Admission to the Program

-Applicants to the certificate program must have a bachelor’s degree from an accredited institution, with a minimum cumulative grade point average of 3.00 (on a 4.00 scale) in the last 60 hours of undergraduate work.
-Applicants must fill out an application and submit their official transcripts along with a one page statement of purpose and two letters of recommendation to the College of Arts and Sciences Graduate Admissions Office.
-International students whose first language is not English must have a minimum TOEFL score of 600 (250 on the computer version).
-Students admitted to the MA in psychology automatically qualify for the certificate upon completion of its course requirements.
+Applicants to the certificate program must have a bachelor's degree from an accredited institution, with a minimum cumulative grade point average of 3.30 (on a 4.00 scale) in the last 60 hours of undergraduate work.
+In addition, applicants are required to submit a statement of purpose and two letters of recommendation.
+International students whose first language is not English must have a minimum TOEFL score of 600 (100 on the Internet-based test).

 - PSYC-513 Neuropharmacology: The Biochemistry of Behavior (3)